arinvandrapu/AIRiskAssessmentProject/README.md

 The key idea: **`airisk` does the paperwork, not the judgment.** A human analyst decides each control rating from the evidence; the tool validates the data, computes the maturity math, classifies each use case under the EU AI Act, and renders the report and chart.
-That mirrors how real GRC tooling works — and makes the assessment reproducible.
+That mirrors how real GRC tooling works, and makes the assessment reproducible.

 *Mini-example:* rate `GOVERN 1.1 = Met`, `1.2 = Partial`, `1.3 = Not Met` → weights 1.0 / 0.5 / 0.0
 → 50% maturity for that group → rolled up across categories and functions → drawn on the radar.

-## Results at a glance (FakeOrg, synthetic)
+## Results at a glance

 | Metric | Result |
 |---|---|